Skip Navigation

 Pressure canning is the only canning method recommended for low-acid foods like meat, poultry, seafood, and vegetables.
 Clostridium botulinum, the bacterium that causes botulism food poisoning, is destroyed in low-acid foods when they are processed at the correct time and temperature in pressure canners.

-Canning low-acid foods in boiling-water canners is ABSOLUTELY unsafe because the botulism bacteria spores can survive this process.
+Canning low-acid foods in boiling-water bath canners is ABSOLUTELY unsafe because the botulism bacteria spores can survive this process.

 If Clostridium botulinum bacteria survive and grow inside a sealed jar of food, they can produce a deadly toxin.
 Even a taste of food containing this toxin can be fatal.